-Welcome to our Acronis Backup 12.5 review, where we’ll be taking a look at Acronis’ latest take on its versatile disaster recovery solution to see where it stands in relation to the best online backup for business solutions available today.
-If you’re looking for a home-based backup solution, you’ll want to check out our Acronis True Image review, instead.
+In this Acronis Cyber Protect review, we’re going to inspect Acronis’ latest business backup solution to see where it stands compared to the best online backup for small business services.
+If you’re looking for a home-based backup solution, you need to read our Acronis Cyber Protect Home Office review, instead.

-Keep reading to find out what else we liked — and what we didn’t.
+If that doesn’t sound like your cup of tea, read our business online backup reviews for alternatives.
+Otherwise, keep reading to find out what else we liked and what we didn’t.

 - Fast backup speeds